Improving the user experience of an internal accessibility tool used in digital classrooms

 Web Accessibility Is Confusing And Intimidating!

-However, the original interface often made accessibility compliance feel confusing and overwhelming, leaving instructors unsure where to begin.
+The tool's original interface often made accessibility compliance feel confusing and overwhelming, leaving faculty unsure where to begin and unintentionally allowed accessibility barriers to remain unresolved for students who relied on accessible course content.

 The Solution?
 Creating A Faster & Clearer Path To Compliance

-The redesigned interface and features of the UDOIT platform clarifies information and transforms accessibility compliance into an opportunity for equity!
+The redesigned interface and features of the UDOIT summary screen clarifies information and transforms accessibility compliance into an opportunity for equity.

-Through user interviews and surveys, we felt confident shipping the new UI for the summary and issue pages.
-Faculty were able to understand the accessibility issue, what needs to be done, and take action to resolve issues with less confusion.
+Through user interviews and surveys, we felt confident shipping the new UI for the summary and barrier pages.
+Faculty were able to use the tool and take action to resolve accessibility barriers with less confusion.

 Faculty resolved the issues that were flagged by the tool 40% faster with the redesigned summary and issue pages, navigating with clearer context.